edamla/mediterraneanagency/_books/2021-09-01-introduction-to-the-science-of-kalam.md

 Abdullatif Harputi, whose life corresponded to the end of the 19th century and the beginning of the
 20th century, became one of the pioneers of “New
-Era Science and Theology” with an innovative ap- proach.
+Era Science and Theology” with an innovative approach.
 As a matter of fact, while he was writing his work “Tenkıhu’l Kelâm F’i Akaid-i Ehli’l-Islâm”, he drew attention to the creed, morality, philosophy,